 When it comes to a traditional office lease, there are several different types.
-The differences primarily deal with how a landlord will treat the expenses outside of base rent amount.
+Typically, people don’t know how much office space costs.
+Most commercial office spaces have a lease rate discussed as price per foot per year.
+Beyond this, there can be a few different ways to figure the extra tenant expenses.
+The most important thing to realize about leasing an office space is that there will be costs above the base rent.
 One of the most typical leases is a triple net lease, shown often as NNN.
 Another common type is a gross lease.
 You might also find an absolute net lease, full-service lease, or modified gross.
 All of these options act differently and present expenses differently to renters.
 Ultimately, all of this means it is essential to understand your all-in cost to lease traditional office space.

 Traditional office space will present costs on a per square foot basis.
 The price you pay for rent will vary vastly depending on the quality of space you are renting.
 On the basic level, you’ll see office space referenced as class A, B, and C. Even within these classes, the quality of space can vary widely.
 In the Omaha office market, office rental rates may vary from as low as $10 per square foot to prices over $30 per square foot.
 In larger markets, rates are much higher.

 Your cost of traditional office space will be higher than your per square foot rate.
 Depending on the type of lease, you’ll also be responsible for taxes, insurance, common area maintenance, utilities, and other building-related expenses.